Ethics and Applied Philosophy Graduate Conference

 Steve Muir and Nicholas Osaka

-Established Scholar Keynote (1:30pm - 3:00pm ET) — Title TBA
+Established Scholar Keynote (1:30pm - 3:00pm ET) — Toward a Cripistemology of Eco-Anxiety

 Keynote: Kim Q. Hall, PhD.
 Professor of Philosophy @ Appalachian State University.